Canop/broot/documentation.md

 * when "yes", each directory is filtered according to the applied gitignore files (several git repositories may be simultaneously shown and a git repository may define several .gitignore files)
 * when "auto" (default value), gitignore rules are ignored unless the root directory is a git repository or inside one

-This setting is displayed at the top right of the screen:
+This setting is displayed at the bottom right of the screen:

 ![flags](img/20190110-flags.png)